-No matter where you're coming from, there's one thing you will find in the Netherlands that's sure to make you feel at home: beer.
-In any part of the world, nothing says relaxation and camaraderie like a glass of that frothy nectar of the gods, and H
+No matter where you’re from, there’s one thing you will find in the Netherlands that’s sure to make you feel at home: beer.

 Belgium is the self-proclaimed origin of the art of beer making, and Germany is home to the world’s most enthusiastic consumers of beer, so it’s no wonder that, squished between these two beer-swigging bookends, Holland is often overlooked.
 Truth be known, The Netherlands has as active and proud a beer history (beerstory?) as either of its neighbours.
 The Dutch brands Heineken, Grolsch and Amstel are among the most famous brews in the world, each with rich histories of their own.
 While these are the brands that everyone has heard of, there are over 30 other, lesser-known Dutch beers, all of them worth a taste – but we’ll get to that in a bit.
 First, a little background information.